We ❤️ Milton Glaser !

 I ❤️ NY is one of the most widely distributed and imitated logos in the world.
 The little red heart, accompanied by the American Typewriter typeface was born in 1977 to promote the city and the state of New York.
 Let's take a look at one of the major graphic creations of the last century.

 New York was going through a difficult period in the 1970s.
 In 1975, President Ford had refused federal aid to save New York from bankruptcy, and 1977 was marked by a widespread blackout that led to widespread looting and 4,500 arrests.
 The tourists left Big Apple to travel elsewhere.
 The New York State Department of Economic Development then called on the Wells Rich Greene advertising agency to create a tourism campaign to encourage visitors to visit the city.
+For the record, the agency was headed by Mary Wells, the first woman to head a publicly-traded advertising company, and the highest-paid person in the industry at the time.

 The agency quickly put in place several central elements of the campaign.
 A slogan ("I Love New York"), a jingle and a television commercial were created.
 All they had to do was to find the logo.
 That's when Milton Glaser was called in.